affiliation in 30 Seconds

 Conversation Starters

-"What is your professional affiliation?"
+"What is your primary academic or professional affiliation?"

 Journal Prompts